AJ-delaCruz/flixsterApp/README.md

 ### Notes
 Describe any challenges encountered while building the app.

-I had problem with sizing the posters on Collection View.
+I had problems with sizing the posters on Collection View.

 ---